os2display/screen-bundle/Resources/public/README.md

 ## Flow
 1. The index.html loads all resources starts the indexController.
 2. The indexController starts the socket.js which sets up the connection with the middleware.
-     * if there exists a token in the cookie the connection is resumed with this token.
+     * if there exists a token in the localstorage or cookie the connection is resumed with this token.
      * else the activation page is shown where the screen is activated
 3. After the screen is activated, it receives the data for the screen (template and options), and the channels for the given screen.